The progam of study for the Ph.D. degree consists of the following parts:

 of the program of study; Conducted by the Supervisory

 Committee.
-The Exam has two parts, one written and the other is
+The Exam has two parts, one written and the other is oral.

 The oral exam must also include a proposal for the dissertation.